-Learn how to achieve a vintage, grainy look for your digital photos using Lightroom presets.
+Learn to achieve a vintage, grainy look for your digital photos using Lightroom presets.

 This guide provides step-by-step instructions on applying the 35mm film effect and discusses the benefits and limitations of using presets.